GLOSSARY

 on the back or the top side of the body or a part of the body; in contrast to ventral; Latin dorsum = back

-1. gamete of a female (ovum) that is not yet fertilized; or 2. unfertilized female gamete or fertilized embryo with its yolk that receives albumen, membranes, and a hard ovoid (oval-shaped) shell as it moves through the oviduct
+1. gamete of a female (ovum) that is not yet fertilized; or 2. a hard ovoid (oval-shaped) shell which may or may not contain a fertilized embryo with its yolk, albumen, and membranes

 small indentation in the center of a Bald Eagle nest where eggs are laid and incubated and new eaglets are brooded by the parents until the chicks outgrow the space; generally a few inches in diameter and 4-8 inches deep; usually lined with soft grasses, leaves or fronds, and other soft materials; not always present; also nest cup and sometimes bowl